martin-langhoff/whisper-foiling-catamaran/index.md

 * The ratchamatic block position doesn't give enough grip (the sheet doesn't wrap around it enough) when held by the crew standing a bit forward.
 * Running aground is a PITA.
 The foils are very sturdy however, and our sandy/grassy bottom has not damaged them.
 * Really needs a beach to handle all the foil setup.
 Ramps have not been practical so far; and the foils extending outwards make any dock approach dangeorous.

+## Log

+* Changed carbon striker -- after a ton of drilling and hammering to make it fit
+* Changed stay tensioners, new ones have levers
+* Fixed boom cleat with SS rivets, using nuts to as spacer for riveter
+* Fixed wand after breakage
+* Changed worn out ratchamatic